 Royalty Relief Approach

 This approach estimates the royalty stream a firm would have to pay in order to license the relevant intellectual property from another firm.
 Once the royalty stream is established, a discount rate can be used to arrive at the present value of the royalty stream.
 This would be the logical value of the IP being considered.
-A good deal of technical and market understanding is required to establish the comparable patents in order to get a credible valuation.
+A good deal of technical and market understanding is required to identify comparable patents in order to get a credible valuation.

 This approach takes into account the cost to develop the intellectual property.
 Drug companies, for example, have huge R&D costs associated with drug development, often running over a billion dollars.
 Such investments are recognized as intangible assets on the corporation’s balance sheet.
 The cost approach may not yield the true value of an intellectual asset.
 Billions of dollars spent on pharmaceutical R&D may not yield expected results, due to efficacy or the legal environment.
 On the other hand, small investments in R&D may lead to significant revenue streams.
 Take the example of Post-It notes.
 3M spent relatively little R&D money to develop this product.
 In fact, the product was discovered serendipitously by 3M engineers.
 Today, it is a significant revenue generator for 3M.

 Venture Capital Approach